What are the Signs & Symptoms of Arthritis?

 - Decreased range of motion in the affected area.2,3,4

-Arthritis Risk factors5
+Arthritis Risk factors

-- Genetics: Some types of arthritis can be genetic, so if your parents or siblings have the condition, you may be at a higher risk.
+- Genetics.
+Some types of arthritis can be genetic, so if your parents or siblings have the condition, you may be at a higher risk.

-- Gender: Women are more likely than men to develop certain types of arthritis, including OA and RA.
+- Gender.
+Women are more likely than men to develop certain types of arthritis, including OA and RA.

-- Obesity: Excess weight puts stress on joints and can put you at a higher risk of developing arthritis.
+- Obesity.
+Excess weight puts stress on joints and can put you at a higher risk of developing arthritis.

 Pain Isn’t Just Physical, It’s Emotional Too